linode/terraform-provider-linode/docs/data-sources/placement_group.md

 * `linode_id` - The ID of the Linode.

-* `is_compliant` - Whether this Linode is currently compliant with the group's affinity policy.
+* `is_compliant` - Whether this Linode is currently compliant with the group's placement group type.